NSIC Registration

 According to the latest policy, all Central Ministries, Departments, and Public Sector Undertakings (PSUs) are required to source at least 25% of their total annual purchases from Micro and Small Enterprises (MSEs).
 This target is mandatory and is reviewed regularly to ensure compliance.

-MSEs registered under NSIC's SPRS are automatically recognized as eligible suppliers for meeting these procurement goals.
+MSEs registered under NSIC's SPRS are automatically recognised as eligible suppliers for meeting these procurement goals.

 6. Exclusive Procurement List